 Total Count of Signals

-At the top of the list (see 3 above), you can see the total number of Signals that match your search field.
+At the top of the list, you can see the total number of Signals that match your search field (3).
 This can be used to get a rough indication of whether you have filtered the content down too much, or not enough.

-Similar to the Signals Feed in Explorer, you can sort the list of Signals either by date of publication, or relevance with regard to your search field (see 4 above).
+Similarly to the Signals Feed in Explorer, you can sort the list of Signals either by date of publication, or relevance with regard to your search field (4).